Jaquesecc/osticket-installation/README.md

 ![image](https://github.com/user-attachments/assets/affc680d-dd0a-4416-8fc5-64f78d4808a1)

 Now select Next, then Networking.
 Create a new Virtual Network.
 Keep default settings for Ports, and check the Licensing Agreement box at the bottom.
-It's important not to skip checking this box, as it will cause and error in the end.
+It's important not to skip checking this box, as it will cause an error in the end.
 Then select Review and Create, then click Create.

 ![image](https://github.com/user-attachments/assets/affc680d-dd0a-4416-8fc5-64f78d4808a1)